 Kiwi Space Activator

 We know that developing and commercialising space technology is capital-intensive and high-risk, and that flight heritage is critical for attracting customers and investors.
-This pilot programme will help overcome these barriers by co-funding demonstration missions and accelerating commercialisation.
+This pilot programme was developed to help overcome these barriers by co-funding demonstration missions and accelerating commercialisation.

-This pilot is a first step towards the New Zealand Space and Advanced Aviation Strategy 2024–2030 Objective of a national space mission.
-By supporting technology demonstration flights, we aim to strengthen domestic capabilities and build readiness to best position New Zealand companies for a future national space mission.
+This pilot is a first step towards the New Zealand Space and Advanced Aviation Strategy 2024–2030 objective of developing our sovereign space capability.
+By supporting technology demonstration flights, we aim to strengthen domestic capabilities and build readiness to best position New Zealand companies for future projects developing our sovereign capabilities.

 Programme overview